 - Allocation Method - allocates investable cashflows using either:

 - Cashflow Allocation, or

 - Target Allocation, or

-- Rebalancing of the dollar durations of the asset and liability portfolios by means of interest rate swap(s).
+- Rebalancing of the dollar durations of the asset portfolio by means of interest rate swap(s), or

 Along with the above, there is an option in AXIS whereby the Maximum Allocation to specified asset classes for the aggregate portfolio can be specified.

 Negative cashflows, from operations or portfolio rebalancing, can be handled in one of 3 ways:

 - Borrow at a rate tied to the economic scenario or at a fixed rate.

 - Purchase negative notional securities, which simulates the sale of an actual inforce asset in terms of yield impact.

 - Sell actual inforce assets with realized gain or loss.